General Information For COMPANIES

 If you feel comfortable asking people to buy tickets to your charity golf tournaments, ask the same people to use IIC, for free, to support your charity.

-IIC provides a new way to engage with your team and your community.
+IIC can be a platform for your CSR goals.
+It provides a new way to engage with your team and your community.
 Maybe there’s a charity you currently contribute money to and your employees could amplify that with their own transactions.
 Or if you have an upcoming real estate transaction, your employees can vote on which charity or charities to benefit.

 More and more people want to do business and work for companies that want to make the world a better place.
 IIC gives you a tool to demonstrate that yours is that kind of company.